riteshporiya/angular-tic-tac-toe-game/README.md

 ## Usage 📖

-- Click on a cell to place your move (X or O).
+- Click on a cell to place your move (X or O)
-- The current player's turn is displayed.
+- Toggle the "Play against AI" option to play against the computer
+- Select the AI difficulty level (Easy, Medium, Hard)
+- Adjust the board size through the settings panel
+- Toggle sound effects on/off as desired
-- The score tracking system updates automatically.
+- The score tracking system updates automatically
-- Use the "Reset" button to start a new game.
+- Use the "Reset" button to start a new game
-- Use the "Stop" button to stop the current game.
+- Use the "Stop" button to stop the current game
 - Enjoy playing!

+## Future Enhancements 🌠

+- Multiplayer support for playing against friends online
+- User accounts to track stats across devices
+- More themes and visual customization options
+- Additional game modes with different winning conditions
+- Undo move functionality

 ## Contributing 🤝